Rengo Station

 Rengo Station is a railway station servicing the city of Rengo, in the O'Higgins Region of Chile.
 Its only service currently is the Tren San Fernando–Estacion Central line.

 History

-The station was opened in 1862, and 10 years later a tram service was began to connect it to Rengo's main square.
+The station was opened in 1862, and 10 years later a tram service was begun to connect it to Rengo's main square.
 The station was closed due to a fall in regular services, but was reopened in 2001 as part of the Metrotrén service.
-In 2017, station stopped being a stop on the metrotren System until 2021, when the Tren San Fernando-Estacion Central line was inagurated.
+In 2017, station stopped being a stop on the metrotren System until 2021, when the Tren San Fernando-Estacion Central line was inaugurated.